+Many of the biggest and most innovative vendors in the automotive space will be touting the latest and greatest in their big data and analytics offerings at the show, and as impressive as it all sounds, it can get a little overwhelming.
 Sometimes in their enthusiasm to tout the marketing, lead generation, and analytics benefits of big data, its ambitious developers and proponents forget that to minds that are focused on the business of selling more new vehicles and improving profits, the subject can be daunting or hard to fathom in terms of day-to-day use.

 What dealers and their staffs want to know is what big data will do for them in daily dealership use, and what benefits it offers in both the short- and long-term bottom line.

 Dealer Marketing Magazine has featured many informative and technical articles about big data over the years, but even we struggle to define it beyond buzzwords and simple concepts.

 For this feature, we wanted to find out what dealers really need to know to get to the bottom of the abstract concept of big data.

 To get answers, we went to three automotive industry pros with extensive experience in selling vehicles, marketing, and business development.
 We asked them for five things dealers need to understand about big data analytics in terms of what the technology actually is, why dealerships should use it, how it affects their staff in daily use, and the right and wrong ways to capitalize on that data.

 It’s our hope that armed with the practical advice Valerie Vallancourt, Russ Chandler, and Natalie Born offer here, readers attending NADA Show 2018 will be better prepared to evaluate and assess the increasingly sophisticated big data offerings that are sure to be prominently featured.